Shakshuka

 - Heat olive oil in a large skillet over medium heat.
 Add the onions and peppers and cook for about 10 minutes until the onions become soft and translucent.
 Stir in garlic and cook for an additional minute until the garlic becomes fragrant.

-- Pour the tomatoes and tomato sauce, and add cumin, paprika and coriander.
+- Pour in the tomatoes and tomato sauce, and add cumin, paprika and coriander.
 Season with salt and pepper.
 Bring to a boil, then reduce heat to low and simmer until the tomato sauce thickens like a stew, about 10-15 minutes.

 - Garnish with fresh cilantro and serve with crusty bread or pita.